 Regin is also 25 years of age and is approaching the age at what most players peak.
 It would be stupid of the Sens to let a quality asset go for nothing.
 If anything he’ll also force other players to step up next season and make the training camp more competitive.
 What may also help his cause is that he is able to play the LW on top of his usual C position.
 If Regin is vastly outplayed and isn’t able to crack the team, the Sens still have options.
 They could keep him as a 13th forward seeing how small his cap hit is.
 They could also try and trade or waive him if they don’t want to carry the extra body and salary.
 It’s essentially a $1 million dollar gamble that Melnyk may have to swallow next season, but it’s definitely one that could pay off in the long run if the Sens can get a healthy Peter Regin back.

-Topics: Peter Regin
+Tags: Peter Regin